-He kissed me passionately for the first time as my breasts pushed up against him which he interpreted as consent to marriage.
-Breaking free I ran in the house.
-On my bed I tossed in confusion, still a girl, life changing too fast but wanting out of my house.
-The I realized it didn't matter.
+He kissed me passionately, for the first time.
+My breasts pushed up against him.
+He interpreted it as my consent to marriage.
+Breaking free, I ran in the house.
+On my bed, I tossed in confusion, still, a girl, life-changing too fast but wanting out of my house.
+Then I realized, it didn't matter.

 My parents will say no.

-The next morning, Saturday, he came.
-Dad was atypically home for the weekend.
-I stayed by the stove looking down, absentmindedly cooking breakfast with Dad, pretending not to know the purpose of his visit.
+The next morning, Saturday, he came over.
+Dad atypically was at home for the weekend.
+I stayed by the stove, looked down, absentmindedly cooked breakfast and pretended not to know the purpose of his visit.

-He knew enough to ask Dad first and motioned him away from the stove to the backyard as the house was too small for a private conversation.
+He knew enough to ask Dad first and motioned him to the backyard with the house too small for a private conversation.
 Dad, glad for an excuse to smoke, got his cigarettes and followed with his cup of tea.

-So, it was, Saturday morning, the day after my 17th birthday, my fate was decided.
-I was engaged, a girl already taken, who in a year would leave home and school to become a man's wife, a man hardly known; it was as simple as that.
+So, it was, that Saturday morning, the day after my seventeenth birthday, my fate was decided.
+I was engaged, a girl, already taken, who in a year would leave home and school to become a man's wife, a man hardly known.
+It was as simple as that.

-Suddenly home and school, my focal points, no longer mattered.
-They were only temporary lapses until marriage and having kids.
+Suddenly, home and school, my focal points, no longer mattered.
+They were temporary lapses until marriage and having kids.
 I was "promised to another" and expected to be an adult but was still a girl.
 The parking lot, quarters, movie, searchlight, restaurant were omens.
-I just didn’t connect them.
-I mused.
+I just didn’t connect them and mused.